proferabg/EdiZon-Overlay/README.md

 <br />
 <br />

-# Latest Changelog - v1.0.6
+# Latest Changelog - v1.0.7

-    Allow overlay to run when using GDB
-    Pulled latest libnx with @masagrator's changes
+    Squashed some more crashing issues!
+    Fixed mismatched cheats when hiding and showing the overlay.
+    Added a way to disable submenu logic for those who requested it.
 <br />

 # How To Use Submenus